Donald Trump, a Tremendous Loser, Has No Famous Friends, Sad!

 But now Donald Trump has a problem: He needs celebrities once again.
 Bigly.

-Historically, the Presidential inauguration has offered a chance for the incoming President to rub elbows with A-listers, who in turn get the prestigious honour of performing for the leader of the free world.
-It's a time-honoured tradition.
+Historically, the Presidential inauguration has offered a chance for the incoming President to rub elbows with A-listers, who in turn get the prestigious honor of performing for the leader of the free world.
+It's a time-honored tradition.
 Frank Sinatra hosted a hell of a pre-inaugural ball for John F. Kennedy in '61.
 Michael Jackson, Elton John, and Barbra Streisand turned out for Bill Clinton in '93, with a performance from Fleetwood Mac.
 Even Ricky Martin, Jessica Simpson, and Destiny's Child performed for George W. Bush in 2001, with Beyoncé hyping up the crowd by saying, "I wanna hear you say Bush!"
 But in his greatest hour of need, Trump's cherished celeb pals are nowhere to be found.

 Mere days away from his inauguration, he and his team are comically scrambling to get someone—anyone—to appear at this thing, and implicitly endorse the incoming Fuchsia Fuhrer.
 When Trump's senior adviser Kellyanne Conway was asked on Fox & Friends if it was true that she was trying to land megastars Justin Timberlake and Bruno Mars, she winked at the camera and said, "They can call me!"
 But they didn't.
 The phone didn't seem to ring at all at Trump headquarters.
 In fact, artists went out of their way to deny any role in performing, even in the hypothetical.
 Elton John, Garth Brooks, the Chainsmokers, John Legend, Andrea Bocelli, Adam Lambert, and more took a hard pass.
 Members of the Rockettes expressed their displeasure in being asked to perform.